QubesOS/qubes-doc/configuration/usb-qube-howto.md

 USB Qube HowTo
 ==============
-If during installation you enabled the creation of a USB-qube, your system should be setup already and none of the mentioned steps here should be necessarry.
+If during installation you enabled the creation of a USB-qube, your system should be setup already and none of the mentioned steps here should be necessary.
 (Unless you want to [remove your USB-qube].)
 If for any reason no USB-qube was created during installation, this guide will show you how to do so.

-**Caution:** If you want to use a USB-keyboard, please beware of the possiblity to lock yourself out!
+**Caution:** If you want to use a USB-keyboard, please beware of the possibility to lock yourself out!
 To avoid this problem [enable your keyboard for login]!

 Creating and Using a USB qube
 -----------------------------